 The Bay Area legal community rushed to assist unrepresented respondents and protested the additional pressures caused by the accelerated pace of surge docket hearings, which posed threats to respondent’s due process rights by limiting their ability to find and retain attorneys who could properly present their cases.
 Studies shown that legal representation makes a 14-fold difference in outcomes, but due the accelerated timeline at the surge dockets only half of the respondents facing removal proceedings were represented before a judge.

 In September 2014, the Mayor of San Francisco Edwin Lee and the Board of Supervisors funded legal services for these families and unaccompanied children facing deportation on the surge dockets.
 To leverage their collective resources and maximize their impact, 13 groups chose to receive this funding collectively and form the SFILDC.
-In January 2017, the City and County of San Francisco expanded the mandate of the SFILDC to represent any San Francisco resident, detained or non-detained, in removal proceedings before the San Francisco Immigration Court.
-The membership of the SFILDC expanded to a total of 15 agencies.
+In January 2017, the City and County of San Francisco expanded the mandate of the SFILDC to represent any San Francisco resident, detained or non-detained, in removal proceedings before the San Francisco Immigration Court and added two agencies to the SFILDC.

-Today, under the Trump administration, the federal legal landscape for immigrants changes quickly and frequently, with an ongoing emphasis on deportation and enforcement accompanied by an erosion of due process rights.
-As a result of this harsh landscape, during 2017 and 2018, the SFILDC advocates had constantly learned about new legal developments, adjusted individual case strategies, modified coordinated efforts and advocacy, and addressed community fear and panic.
-These developments have led to an increase in the legal resources needed for each case, prolonged deadlines and uncertainty for case outcomes, and constant stress for immigrant communities and advocates.
-These developments are leading the SFILDC to develop creative new litigation, services, and collaboration with community partners.
+Today, the federal legal landscape for immigrants changes quickly and frequently, with an ongoing emphasis on deportation and enforcement accompanied by an erosion of due process rights.
+As a result, the SFILDC has developed creative new litigation, services, and collaboration with community partners.
+We are constantly learning about new legal developments, adjusting individual case strategies, modifying our coordinated efforts and advocacy, and addressing community fear and panic.
+These developments have also led to an increase in the legal resources needed for each case, prolonged deadlines and uncertainty for case outcomes, and constant stress for immigrant communities and advocates.

 The 15 organizations of the SFILDC continue to be on the front-lines of multiple efforts to ensure due process and access to counsel for immigrants residents of San Francisco facing removal proceedings in San Francisco and Northern California.